 The Shunt-Thru configuration inherently suffers a ground-loop error at low frequencies.
-The current flowing thru the cable shield of the connection to Channel 2 ground introduces a measurement error that can become significant at frequencies below 10 kHz when measuring very low impedance values.
-To suppress respectively reduce the ground-loop error at low frequencies, use a common-mode choke or common-mode transformer.
+The current flowing thru the cable shield of the connection to Channel 2 ground introduces a measurement error that can become significant at frequencies below 10 kHz to 100 kHz when measuring very low impedance values.
+To suppress respectively reduce the groundloop error at low frequencies, use a common-mode choke or common-mode transformer or an active isolation device.
+Note that the Shunt-Thru transformation from S21 to impedance assumes $50~\Omega$ as source impedance and input impedance.